junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-16-SPN-Cheese-spread.md

 **Meaning:**

-n. a cheese food soft enough to spread (*from Merriam-Webster dictionary*)
+n. a cheese food soft enough to spread (*from Merriam-Webster Dictionary*)

-a processed cheese of smooth and spreadable consistency (*from Collins dictionary*)
+a processed cheese of smooth and spreadable consistency (*from Collins Dictionary*)

 **Word association:**